icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 Vonnegut is credited with hundreds of publications before 1953 [^2] (and many more after) so Vonnegut was well known in 1953 when he presented this lecture.

-Some may recall that a form of ice "ice-nine" was a science fiction plot element in the novel Cat's Cradle [^3].
+Some may recall that a form of ice "ice-nine" was a science fiction plot element in the novel Cat's Cradle [^3], but there will be no spoilers here.

 > "There are several ways," Dr. Breed said to me, "in which certain liquids can crystallize -
 > can freeze - several ways in which their atoms can stack and lock in an orderly, rigid way."

 (One can only imagine the conversations the brothers had to inspire "ice-nine".
-There is a form of ice, [Ice IX](https://en.wikipedia.org/wiki/Ice_IX), but it does not have the properties of ice-nine in the novel.)
+There is a real form of ice, [Ice IX](https://en.wikipedia.org/wiki/Ice_IX), but it does not have the properties of ice-nine in the novel.)

 Curiously, Irving Langmuir